raferdev/tweteroo/README.md

 ## 🧐 About <a name = "about"></a>

-This project i use to training the Javascript logic.
-I had to integrate logic with css styles to give for users the better experience.
-Isn't a reponsive layout and its build to better experience is in 600px width scale.
+This project is one POC of how backend is usefull to frontend.
+It return and receive objects to emulate login and tweets.
+And that is it, simple but the first.
 ## 🏁 Getting Started <a name = "getting_started"></a>

-You can clone the project and start on your local host or open the site hospeded <a href="https://raferdev.github.io/driveneats/">here</a>
+You can clone the project and start on your local host.

 Clone